mdbresources/iOS-Lesson-One-Demos/README.md

 # iOS-Lesson-One-Demos

 This repository contains demos for Lesson 1 of MDB's iOS training program, **Intro to Swift & Xcode**.
 Two demos are used for Lesson 1, each intending to teach students about different fundamental Swift and Xcode programming concepts.
+Lesson 1 Slides are available [here](https://docs.google.com/presentation/d/1CLfIEgeqG_ZJEX8IC45bfAgsPQjyMB-nkM2DrSX8H1Y/edit?usp=sharing).

 The first demo, Playgrounds, will be used in lecture to teach students about Swift programming basics.
 Playgrounds contains a series a .playground folders, each demonstrating a different basic programming tool for Swift.
 Topics include data types and variables, arrays, control, dictionaries, functions, usertypes, and other miscellaneous basics.